tgasla/rl-cloudsimplus/README.md

 https://docs.docker.com/get-docker/

  > :warning: **Warning:**
- > If you install Docker Desktop make sure you are giving enough memory in your containers by going to <b> Settings.. > Resources </b> and increasing the Memory Limit
+ > If you install Docker Desktop, make sure you are giving enough memory in your containers by going to <b> Settings.. > Resources </b> and increasing the Memory Limit

 ### 2. Install Docker Compose
 https://docs.docker.com/compose/install/